 - Travel and shift freely between any LCIBS campus around the world without having to reapply, change course or halt studies.

 - Experience new cultures and first-hand understandings of the varied Transnational Education business perspectives, ideologies, relations and economic diversities.

 With an ‘explore to expand’ education philosophy LCIBS is also a pioneer in the area of Transnational Education.

-With campuses in London, UK, Cape Town, South Africa and others coming soon, and aided by the impressive technological advancements of today, our students and faculty are able to connect across campuses, and across continents.
+With a campus in London, UK and others coming soon, and aided by the impressive technological advancements of today, our students and faculty are able to connect across campuses, and across continents.